tealblu/tealblu.github.io/README.md

 │       ├── hint.html
 │       └── search.html
 ├── themes/
-│   └── random-theme/   # In this repo, PaperMod is the default theme.
-├── config.yml    # The main settings page for the website.
+│   └── random-theme/   # This repo uses a custom version of the PaperMod theme ├── config.yml    # The main settings page for the website.
 └── .gitignore    # This is to prevent unwanted files be tracked by Git.
 ```